samkearney/esta-ngl/docs/standard_objects/override.rst

 Indicates the **alias** of the property instance which this object should observe for new values.
 This must be a valid :ref:`tutorial-identifiers-alias`.
-When this attribute is defined and the **kind** is absolute, any discrete value provided will be ignored.
+When this attribute is defined and the **style** is absolute, any discrete value provided will be ignored.

 .. _standard-objects-override-value: